 - Dispersal of many different pollutants (dead zones from nitrate runoff, for example – 400 of them world-wide)

 - Ozone holes: still there, and are they “reviving”?

 - Plastic trash and microparticles (found everywhere on earth)

-- Water availability; floods; droughts; depletion; pollution.
+- Water security; floods; droughts; depletion; pollution

-- Oceans: warming, acidification, pollution
+- Oceans: warming, acidification, pollution, oxygen levels dropping

 - Air pollution (more serious than generally recognized)